ELinsley/c0029356-1034-Contacts_Assignment/README.md

 * Users won't lie about their details, as the program only validates the formats, it doesn't check if the inputs are actually true/valid.

+* User wont quit the program before saving, as changes are only saved to text manually.

 --------------------------------------------

 ###How to use